msupernaut/Public/README.md

 # Public
-Repo to share public information
+Repo to share public information.
+All information here is shareable